 This course has been designed to provide freshman & sophomore level students with opportunities to enhance critical thinking skills that will prepare them to engage in higher-level informed thinking in the classroom, the community, and their future careers.
-To assess the students' progress in critical thinking skills, students will take the California Critical Thinking Skills Test (CCTST) at the end of the semester.
 Many of the course assignments are designed to enhance critical thinking skills, such as analyzing, inferring, evaluating, deducing, and critiquing.
 The primary goals of this CT2 seminar include developing students who can: